National members

 History before PEFC

-SFI works with the forest sector, brand owners, conservation groups, resource professionals, landowners, educators, local communities, Indigenous peoples, governments, and universities.
-SFI standards and on-product labels help consumers make responsible purchasing decisions.
+As an independent, non-profit organisation, SFI collaborates with a diverse network to help address local and global sustainability challenges.
+SFI works with the forest sector, brand owners, conservation groups, resource professionals, landowners, educators, local communities, Indigenous Peoples, governments, and universities.

 What are the benefits of being part of the PEFC alliance?